ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 ### Configuring custom Criterion and Sort Clause handlers

 After you have implemented your Criterion / Sort Clause and its handler, you will need to configure the handler for the [service container](php_api.md#service-container) by using dedicated service tags for each type of search.
-Doing so will automatically register it and handle your Criterion / Search Clause when it is given as a parameter to one of the Search Service methods.
+Doing so will automatically register it and handle your Criterion / Search Clause when it's given as a parameter to one of the Search Service methods.

 Available tags for Criterion handlers in Legacy Storage Engine are: